Cryptocurrency Explained: Chainlink

 However, existing oracles are centralized, meaning they could potentially be faulty or compromised.
 This risk detracts from the benefits of the decentralization of smart contracts on the blockchain.

-Chainlink solved this problem by introducing their decentralized network of computers that provide data and information from off-blockchain sources like the real world to on-blockchain smart contracts via oracles.
+Chainlink solves this problem by introducing a decentralized network of computers that provide data and information from off-blockchain sources like the real world to on-blockchain smart contracts via oracles.
+This network is powered by regular people across the globe, not by a central authority.

 The process starts with a blockchain smart contract.
 When that contract needs real-world data, it sends out a request for information.
 The Chainlink protocol registers this request and generates a corresponding smart contract called Chainlink Service Level Agreement Contract (SLA) on the blockchain.
 This contract is called a Chainlink Level Agreement Contract.